astridlindgrenco/astridlindgren.se/README.md

 - Target production environment is the Jelastic PAAS hosted by Elastx.
 Normally production get's updated within minutes whenever the git master branch is updated.
 Build and deploy is part of a Jelastic command pipe wich essentially runs:
   1. Stop node
   2. Pull from git
-  3. npm install
+  3. yarn
-  4. npm start
+  4. yarn start

 ## Special thanks